← Back to Blog

 For Merchants

-Payments are authenticated by the customer’s bank, removing fraud risk and related disputes.
-No card network mandated chargebacks. - Lower fees
+• No chargebacks or card fraud: Payments are authenticated by the customer's bank, removing fraud risk and related disputes.

 For Customers

-Every payment requires secure bank authentication.
-No card numbers means nothing to steal. - Faster checkout
+• Stronger protection against fraud: Every payment requires secure bank authentication.
+No card numbers means nothing to steal.

-Payments are authorised through the customer’s own bank, with instant confirmation and a clear transaction record.
+• Real time control and visibility: Payments are authorised through the customer's own bank, with instant confirmation.

 If you are a UK business looking to accept open banking payments, the process can be time consuming and complex.
 Here's what most businesses face: